Best Things To Do in Grenada

 Grand Etang National Park

 Like many Caribbean islands, Grenada is formed from a dormant volcano.
 There are several craters around the island, but the largest and most important is Grand Etang.
-Located at the center of the island, Grand Etang National Park has the highest peaks in Grenada, surrounding the Grand Etang crater.
+Located at the center of the island, Grand Etang National Park has the highest peaks in Grenada, surrounding the Grand Etang lake.
 Here you can see untouched nature, hike through the dense rainforest, and even see the elusive Mona monkeys.

 Just off the parking area is a pavilion where you can meet mona monkeys.
 These monkeys are not from Grenada, being brought from sub-Saharan Africa in the 1500s during the slave trade.
 Unlike the many varieties of macaques we’ve met in Asia, these monkeys are very calm and friendly with humans.
 They’re a bit skittish, but with the help of a local guide they will softly jump on your shoulders and you can take an incredible picture.